China - Visiting the chairman

 A pile of bricks

-In the 7th century BC minor walls were built to protect the vassal states.
-These were linked together during the Qin Dynasty in 200 BC, forming the original Great Wall to keep out the marauding nomads in the north.
+Minor walls were linked together during the Qin Dynasty in 200 BC, forming the original Great Wall to keep out the marauding nomads from the north.

 A day in the life